-You’ve scoured the pool of potential exchanges and found something with an excellent reputation, a stellar history on security, and no history of hacks or scams.
+You’ve scoured the pool of potential Cryptocurrency Exchanges and found something with an excellent reputation, a stellar history of security, and no history of hacks or scams.
 That’s a great start, but now you need to consider how each exchange will affect your investments on a daily basis.

 The two main factors that differentiate different exchanges are the fees and the currency pairs they offer.
 Most exchanges will include some type of fee for your transaction.
 They may be based on transaction size, or they may be dependent on your activity level, or, in some cases, they may be unrelated to any of these factors.

 Learn about fees and consider how they will affect your investment based on your style; Are you planning to be very active, doing some transactions every day?
 If so, perhaps consider an exchange with lower per-transaction fees.
 If you’re considering trading Ether, you’ll want to be aware of the gas fees associated with different types of transactions.

 Another important consideration is the cryptocurrency pairs that your exchange offers.
 Coinbase, one of the most popular and successful exchanges in the world, only offers a relatively small selection of digital currencies to its users.
 If you’re looking for obscure altcoins, you might want to look elsewhere, though Coinbase is considered excellent for security, user experience, and more.
 Make sure you keep in mind how your own investment practices will relate to the features (and limitations) of any exchange you may use.

 Consider the controls:

 Stock exchanges such as the New York Stock Exchange are heavily regulated.
-By comparison, crypto exchanges are the Wild West.
+By comparison, Cryptocurrency Exchanges are the Wild West.
 One reason is that while the NYSE has been around for hundreds of years, crypto is barely over a decade old.
 Another is that Washington is still debating the right way to oversee the crypto universe, with agencies like the Securities and Exchange Commission and the Commodities Futures Trading Commission still waiting to prevail.